quagzy/beautiful-jekyll/portfolio.md

     * The program can detect antonym and negation contradictions.

     * I worked with a team on this.
 My role was creating datasets and formatting public datasets to work with our system.

+4. LDR Speedometer (2nd year)

+	* A speedometer made using an arduino uno and two light dependent resistors.

+    * I worked with a team on this.
+My role was setting up the hardware on a breadboard, and modifying the program on the arduino.